seosgithub/flok/docs/compilation.md

  1. `rake build` is run inside `./app/drivers/$PLATFORM` with the environmental variables set to BUILD_PATH=`./produts/$PLATFORM/driver` (and folder
  2. All js files in `./app/kern/config/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/1kern_config.js`
- 3. All js files in `./app/kern/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/2kern.js`
+ 3. All js files in `./app/kern/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/2kern.pre_macro.js`
+ 4. All js files in `./products/$PLATFORM/glob/2kern.pre_macro.js` are run through `./app/kern/macro.rb's macro_process` and then sent to ./products/$PLATFORM/glob/2kern.js
- 4. All js files are globbed from `./products/$PLATFORM/glob` and combined into `./products/$PLATFORM/application.js`
+ 5. All js files are globbed from `./products/$PLATFORM/glob` and combined into `./products/$PLATFORM/application.js`
- 5. Auto-generated code is placed at the end (like PLATFORM global)
+ 6. Auto-generated code is placed at the end (like PLATFORM global)
- 6. The module specific code in `./kern/mod/.*js` are added when the name of the file (without the js part) is mentioned in the `./app/drivers/$PLATFORM/config.yml` `mods` section.
+ 7. The module specific code in `./kern/mod/.*js` are added when the name of the file (without the js part) is mentioned in the `./app/drivers/$PLATFORM/config.yml` `mods` section.